First Look: InterSystems Products in Containers

 Specifies the image to be pulled and used to create a container (see Download the InterSystems IRIS Image).
 Use the docker images command to list available images and make sure you are specifying the right one.

 An iris-main option that identifies the InterSystems IRIS license key to be installed in the instance in the container; this location must be on a mounted volume.
+When the container is running, iris-main continuously monitors the staged license key for changes; if any change is detected, it is copied to the current /mgr/ directory and activated.

 Use the preceding sample and explanations to construct your own docker run command and execute it on the command line.
 When the command has completed, use the docker ps command to see your container in the list with a status of Up.